 Customers are more likely to buy from a brand with a humanized face.
 For example, when you think of Microsoft, whose image comes to mind?
 Bill Gates!

-One unifying thread among these corporations is that their founders’ strong personal brandings are right behind them.
+One unifying thread among these corporations is that their founders’ strong personal brandings are behind them.

-To help you get started on building your personal brand, here 7 common personal branding questions people often ask.
+To help you build your personal brand, here are 7 common personal branding questions people often ask.

 7 Common Personal Branding Questions Answered